 Instructions

-- In a small bowl, combine 2 Tbsp. taco seasoning with 2-3 Tbsp. water and stir.
-Crumble tempeh and add to the seasoning mix.
+- In a medium mixing bowl, add 3 Tbsp. taco seasoning with 1/3 cup water and stir to combine.
+Crumble the tempeh with your hands and add to the seasoning mix.
 Stir well to combine and set aside to marinate for a few minutes.

 - Dice onion and mince garlic.

-- Add black beans (rinsed and drained) and cook about 3 minutes or until heated through.
+- Then add black beans (rinsed and drained).
+Cook for about 4-5 minutes or until heated through.

-- Assemble tacos: Warm the corn tortillas if desired, add the tempeh mixture, and any toppings.
+- Assemble your tacos: Warm the corn tortillas if desired, then spoon about 1/2 cup tempeh mixture down the middle, and finish with your toppings of choice.

 Notes